jmquigley/util.calc/README.md

 ```

 ## Usage
 This module exposes a single module named [calc](docs/index.md).
-It will take an HTML size string and perform one of four basic operations:
+It will take an HTML size string or a number and perform one of four basic operations:

 #### Addition